-Business for Social Responsibility (BSR): BSR, a leader in corporate responsibility since 1992, works with its global network of more than 250 member companies to develop sustainable business strategies and solutions through consulting, research and cross-sector collaboration.
+Business for Social Responsibility (BSR)/RISE: BSR, a leader in corporate responsibility since 1992, works with its global network of more than 250 member companies to develop sustainable business strategies and solutions through consulting, research and cross-sector collaboration.
 BSR operates the HERproject program, which seeks to empower low-income women working in factories and farms through workplace programs that promote health, financial literacy and leadership.
 Starting in 2012, Disney supported HERproject's launch of HERfinance in India, which targeted female factory workers and provided financial education and tools to help break the cycle of poverty among working women and their families.
 In 2013, Disney supported the expansion of HERfinance to Brazil, Indonesia and Mexico, which scaled the benefits of financial education and resources to more working women and their families.
 In 2015, Disney funded BSR's development of a global strategy that would promote long-term sustainability and scaling of the HERproject portfolio through systematic data collection to measure program outcomes and impact.
 The resulting tools helped improve supplier ownership of HERproject activities, increased workers' access to relevant products and services, and strengthened the overall HERproject monitoring, evaluation, and reporting framework.
 In 2019, Disney provided a new grant to HERfinance, whose focus is to advance wage digitization in factories globally.
 The objective of the program is to further gender empowerment through increased transparency in factories.
+In 2024, RISE (formerly known as BSR HERproject), expanded RISE Respect into Central America, for the first time, through Disney's support.
+The program focuses on addressing and mitigating gender-based violence and harassment in the ready-made garment factory workplace.

 Center for Child Rights and Corporate Responsibility (CCR CSR): CCR CSR is a China-based social enterprise that works with companies to improve and implement child-centric CSR-related strategies, policies and projects.
 In 2014, Disney's funding supported CCR CSR to conduct capacity building and promote proactive engagement between factory management, workers, and local service providers to better address challenges posed by the evolving labor market conditions.
-Through capacity building on labor-related issues, including child labor remediation, and other issues affecting young workers, managers, and working parents, CCR CSR aimed to create factories and professional service providers that can effectively and quickly address the needs of both workers and management.
+Through capacity building on laborrelated issues, including child labor remediation, and other issues affecting young workers, managers, and working parents, CCR CSR aimed to create factories and professional service providers that can effectively and quickly address the needs of both workers and management.
+In 2023, Disney provided funding to support the Centre's Child Rights Action Hub in Bangladesh.